Frances Doble: West End and film

 The rest of Doble's short stage career was in London.
 Between December 1925 and November 1927 she had leading roles in four West End plays and played in revue for the first time, in Vaudeville Vanities.
 In 1927 a theatrical event took place in which her most celebrated contribution came after the final curtain.
 She played the heroine in Noël Coward's Sirocco, a play that provoked the first-night audience to a frenzy of booing and catcalls, aimed at the author rather than the cast.
 Seeking to calm the audience Doble stepped forward and tried to make a speech.
 She unwisely stuck with the words she had written in anticipation of a great success, and when she began, "Ladies and gentlemen, this is the happiest day of my life," pandemonium ensued.
 The play closed within a month and Doble joined the cast of an undemanding new comedy-thriller, The Black Spider, an undistinguished piece of which the critic in The Times thought she was the redeeming feature.

 During 1928 Doble played Laura Simmons in Young Woodley and Florence Churchill In the first revival of The Constant Nymph opposite Raymond Massey who was succeeding Coward and John Gielgud as Lewis Dodd.
-In December 1929 she married Sir Anthony Lindsay-Hogg, Bt.
+In December 1929 she married Sir Anthony Lindsay-Hogg, 2nd Baronet.
 They had one son, and divorced in 1934.

 In 1932 Doble played Lady Cattering in Anthony Kimmins's comedy While Parents Sleep, in which she had a disrobing scene thought very daring at the time.
 The following year she essayed management for the only time, appearing at the Gaiety Theatre in her own production of Ballerina, a mix of drama, ballet and musical comedy.
 It ran for less than a month and was replaced by a revival of Charley's Aunt in which she did not appear.

 In addition to her stage career, Doble made several films, beginning in 1928 with The Vortex, and The Constant Nymph in both of which she appeared with Novello more successfully than in Sirocco.
 Other films were Dark Red Roses (1929), The Water Gipsies and Nine till Six (both 1932).

 Doble played Lady Loddon in Libel!, a courtroom drama, at the Playhouse Theatre in April 1934.
 The play was the young Alec Guinness's first stage appearance and Doble's last.
 Looking back at her career, The Times commented that anyone who saw her in Libel! would remember "the grace, the feminine aplomb, and the model-like assurance with which, called on to give evidence, she rose, crossed the stage, and silently took her stand in the witness box".

 After Libel!
 Doble retired happily from the stage.
 Asked some years later if she missed the theatre, she answered, "No. If ever I pass a stage-door in the evening I suppose I'm glad that I don't still have to go in."
 She lived in Chelsea, and died in London on 12 December 1969 aged 67.